Japan votes in Upper House election under shadow of ex-PM Abe's death

 Nara prefecture police chief Tomoaki Onizuka told reporters that he felt a "grave sense of responsibility" over the incident, adding: "We cannot deny that there were problems with the security plan given how things unfolded."

-In their final election-campaign speeches on Saturday, politicians of all stripes condemned the attack as an act of barbarism and an affront to democracy.
+In their final election-campaign speeches yesterday, politicians of all stripes condemned the attack as an act of barbarism and an affront to democracy.

-He was speaking in support of LDP candidate Kazuhiro Kobayashi, 49, who is trying to unseat three-term incumbent Yuko Mori, 66, of the main opposition Constitutional Democratic Party of Japan, in what is seen as one of the tightest races.

-Earlier on Saturday, a hearse carrying Mr Abe's body arrived at his home in the Tomigaya neighbourhood in Tokyo's Shibuya ward, from the Nara Medical University Hospital.
+Earlier yesterday, a hearse carrying Mr Abe's body arrived at his home in the Tomigaya neighbourhood in Tokyo's Shibuya ward, from the Nara Medical University Hospital.
 His wife Akie accompanied his body in the car ride, a journey of about six hours.

 Mr Kishida as well as numerous LDP lawmakers and business leaders paid their respects.
 Mr Hisashi Hieda, chairman of Fujisankei Communications, reportedly said that Mr Abe had "the same expression as he always had".